-Brief: Jellyfish Pictures worked on just over 100 shots for the second anthology film in the Star Wars series, following Rogue One: A Star Wars Story.
-Jellyfish were given three sequences from its client ILM to work on for the film.
+Deliver over 100 shots across three sequences for the second anthology film in the Star Wars series following Rogue One: A Star Wars Story.

-First tasked with extending the interior of Dryden’s ship, Jellyfish rebuilt the internal environments and integrated pupperteered creatures in to the sequence.
-One particular animatronic singing fish required a lot of plate surgery including reanimating, clean-up and realignment so not to sit in front of other characters.
-Jellyfish created animated microphones that glowed and pulsed matching in time and amplitude, animated CG bubbles and rebuilt the tank glass.
+First tasked with extending the interior of Dryden’s ship, the team rebuilt the internal environments and integrated puppeteered creatures in to the sequence.
+One particular animatronic singing fish required a lot of plate surgery including reanimating, clean-up and realignment to prevent it sitting in front of other characters.
+Jellyfish created animated microphones that needed to glow and pulse to match in time and amplitude.
+Animated CG bubbles were created and an entire rebuilding of the tank glass.
 To further seamlessly integrate the shot, the team were able to use extensive plates shot from all angles of Dryden’s yacht, which provided them with the information to create a new clean environment to help remove unwanted rigs, handlers and reflections to sell the fish as floating and singing in a realistic way.

-The next sequence charged to Jellyfish to work on was the tension filled train heist sequence.
-The team worked on green screened shots filmed in the studio which required extensive regrading, crucial to ensure the lighting matched the exterior setting.
-Combining CG and a lot of 2D compositing, all shots required mountain environments recreated from the Dolomite shoot references to be seamlessly integrated into the background behind the hero characters.
+The next sequence charged to our team was the tension-filled train heist sequence.
+The team worked on green-screen shots filmed in the studio, which required extensive regrading, crucial to ensure the lighting matched the exterior setting.
+Combining CG and a lot of 2D compositing, all shots needed DMP mountain environments which were created from the Dolomite shoot references.
+These were then integrated into the background behind the hero characters.
 Blending these into the cold setting of the sequence Jellyfish built blustering snow fx, additional frosting and partial foreground train set extensions.